-This is a way for the promoters of a company to get loans to meet their business or personal requirements by keeping their shares as collateral to lenders.
-Pledging of shares can be used to meet different needs like working capital requirements, funding other ventures, to carry out new acquisitions, personal obligations and more.
+Shares are considered assets.
+Pledging of shares is a way for the promoters of a company to get loans to meet their business or personal requirements by keeping their shares as collateral to lenders.
+Pledging of shares can be used to meet different needs like working capital requirements, funding other ventures, carrying out new acquisitions, personal obligations, and more.

-Generally, pledging of shares is the last option for the promoters to raise fund.
-It is comparatively safer to raise fund through equity or debt for the promoter.
-However, if the promoters are looking forward to pledging their shares, then it means that all the other options of raising fund have been closed.
+Generally, pledging of shares is the last option for the promoters to raise funds.
+It is comparatively safer for the promoters to raise funds through equity funding or by taking debts.
+However, if the promoters are looking forward to pledging their shares, then it means that all the other options of raising funds have been closed.

 These situations occur during the economic slowdown.
-As shares are also considered as assets, hence it can be used as a security to take loans from the banks.
+As shares are assets that are held by promoters, hence it can be used as a security to take loans from the banks.

 - Shareholding Pattern- Things that you need to know